YvesMartinSWD/alnme-legal/privacy.md

 ---

-_This policy applies to AL n Me (com.smartinnovationforyou.shopnevent) on iOS._
+_This policy applies to AL n Me (com.smartinnovationforyou.ALnMe) on iOS._